opennetty/opennetty-core/README.md

 > You can also send an empty `opennetty/bedroom/wall light/switch_state/get` message to get the current switch state of the endpoint.

 > [!IMPORTANT]
-> The complete list of supported MQTT attributes can be found in the [`OpenNettyMqttAttributes.cs` file](src/OpenNetty.Mqtt/OpenNettyMqttAttributes.cs).
+> If your home automation software supports MQTT discovery (like Home Assistant or openHAB), devices should
+> automatically appear with all their supported entities without requiring any additional configuration.
 >
+> If your home automation software requires configuring devices manually, the complete list of supported
+> MQTT attributes can be found in the [`OpenNettyMqttAttributes.cs` file](src/OpenNetty.Mqtt/OpenNettyMqttAttributes.cs).
+>
-> Ready-to-use templates for Jeedom's [jMQTT plugin](https://market.jeedom.com/index.php?v=d&p=market_display&id=3166)
+> Base templates for Jeedom's [jMQTT plugin](https://market.jeedom.com/index.php?v=d&p=market_display&id=3166)
-> can be found in the [opennetty-resources](https://github.com/opennetty/opennetty-resources) repository.
+> can also be found in the [opennetty-resources](https://github.com/opennetty/opennetty-resources) repository.

 ### If necessary, change the default log level